thingsboard/thingsboard.github.io/docs/edge/use-cases/data-filtering-traffic-reduce.md

 {% include images-gallery.html imageCollection="copyAccessTokenAirConditioner" showListImageTitles="true" %}

-We will use simple commands to generate random telemetry data, subscribe device **Vehicle monitoring system** and publish to the ThingsBoard Edge by MQTT protocol.
+We will use simple commands to generate random telemetry data, subscribe device **In-vehicle monitoring system** and publish to the ThingsBoard Edge by MQTT protocol.

 Please download following script to your local folder:
 - [**mqtt-generator-vehicle.py**](/docs/edge/use-cases/resources/)